vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 cause I think Low'll make me Low's pawn, <br>
 cause Low's feet showed me what I seek.

+I know Low is the One that can <br>
+give me all my soul wants and needs. <br>
+I will have to do some good deeds, <br>
+and to keep to Low's wills and plan.

 [...]

 "My dogs eat when I sit to eat." <br>